airalab/robonomics-grant-program/README.md

     5. After that, create a pull request. **Warning:** the pull request should only contain *one new file* — the Markdown file you created from the template.
     6. Sign off on the [terms and conditions](T&Cs.md).
 2. **Proposal Review**
-    1. Join our channels for communication during the review process.
-First of all, you need to notify us that you have submitted the proposal for review.
-    2. After the proposal is received, the Robonomics team proceeds to its review.
+    1. After the proposal is received, the Robonomics team proceeds to its review.
 It is very likely that we will make comments and ask you to make changes on the pull request.
-    3. Clarifications and corrections made in the comments *need to be included in the proposal*.
+    2. Clarifications and corrections made in the comments *need to be included in the proposal*.
 You may modify your proposal directly and leave a comment about the edits you made.
-    4. The final approval process for the proposal is based by voting at the Aragon DAO.
+    3. The final approval process for the proposal is based by voting at the Aragon DAO.
 The conditions for passing are very loyal to the recipients: if at least one of the Robonomics developers supports your project, then the proposal will be approved.
-    5. The proposal is accepted when all requested changes are addressed, the terms and conditions have been agreed upon and we approves your pull request.
+    4. The proposal is accepted when all requested changes are addressed, the terms and conditions have been agreed upon and we approves your pull request.
 3. **Results Delivery**
     1. After the end of the project, the list of results with links is placed in the Robonomics Grant Results Delivery repository.
 You can find the delivery process [here](link).